Maureen DuffyMaureen DuffyMaureen DuffyMaureen DuffyMaureen Duffy

 After a tough childhood, Duffy took her degree in English from King’s College London.
 She went on to be a schoolteacher from 1956 to 1961, and edited three editions of a poetry magazine called the sixties.
 She then turned to writing full-time as a poet and playwright after being commissioned to produce a screenplay by Granada Television.
 Her first novel, written at the suggestion of a publisher, That’s How It Was (1962), was published to great acclaim.
 Her first openly lesbian novel was The Microcosm (1966), set in the famous lesbian Gateways club in London.

-Her novel Gor Saga was televised in 1988 in a three part miniseries called First Born staring Charles Dance.
+Her novel Gor Saga was televised in 1988 in a three part mini-series called First Born starring Charles Dance.

 She is said to have been Britain’s first lesbian to ‘come out’ in public, and made public comments during the debates around homosexual law reform.
 In 1977 she published The Ballad of the Blasphemy Trial, a broadside against the trial of the Gay News newspaper for ‘blasphemous libel’.